Christine Drea: Early life

 Christine Drea was born in Kenitra, Morocco.
 She was then raised in the suburbs surrounding Paris, France.
 As a child, Drea's father brought her along with his work trips, which greatly fostered her interest in animals.
 At the age of 19, Drea moved to Beltsville, Maryland to attend University of Maryland, College Park.

 Education

 Drea studied at the American University of Paris before moving to the United States.
-While there, she conducted research for the US Embassy and US Department of Agriculture.
-Christine Drea finished her Bachelors of Science in zoology at University of Maryland, College Park in 1984.
+While there, she conducted research for the US Embassy and United States Department of Agriculture.
+Christine Drea finished her Bachelor of Science in zoology at University of Maryland, College Park in 1984.
 She did this while studying bowerbird mating behavior in Australia and the vertebrate visual system at the National Institutes of Health.
-Drea then continued on to get her M.A. in 1990 and then Ph.D. in psychobiology in 1991 at Emory University.
+Drea then continued on to get her Master of Arts in 1990 and her PhD in psychobiology in 1991 at Emory University.
 In her dissertation research, Christine Drea studied the relationship between maternal social status, offspring health and female dispersal success in wild meerkats.
-Her doctoral dissertation included research surrounding effects of captivity, habitat and evolutionary history in the microbiomes of lemurs.
+Her doctoral dissertation included research about the effects of captivity, habitat and evolutionary history in the microbiomes of lemurs.